 Welcome!
 To our new Beyond Type 1 and Beyond Type 2 website!
 Hear from the team about the change.

-CGM: Continuous Glucose Monitor
+What is a Continuous Glucose Monitor (CGM)?

-How a CGM Works
+How a CGM works

-• Most CGM sensors (a very thin wire-like piece) sit in subcutaneous tissue (body fat).
-The sensor is usually inserted with an easy at-home application device that inserts the sensor with a fine needle.
-The needle instantly retracts, leaving the sensor in place.
+• The sensor is usually inserted with an easy at-home application device that inserts the sensor with a fine needle.

-The Benefits of a CGM
+The benefits of a CGM

 A few of the benefits of using a CGM include: